 When you apply for disability, there is extensive paperwork involved, including complex documentation requirements.
 Getting approved for benefits may take years because of how often the SSA rejects initial applications.
 The process often requires multiple denials and appeals before benefits are approved.

-AFib is listed as a disability in the Blue Book.
-Knowing about AFib and working with an experienced lawyer may improve your chances of getting approved for Social Security disability benefits.
+AFIB is listed as a disability in the Blue Book.
+Knowing about AFIB and working with an experienced Dallas Disability lawyer may improve your chances of getting approved for disability benefits.